 The Irish Club, Linden

-If there’s a place that boasts real pub food served in a gourmet style, and has enough TVs to make a department store jealous, it’d be Green and Gold.
-The pub is inspired by our boys in green (and gold) and is often the number one spot to check out when your sports team is taking to the field, the track, the pool or the pitch.
+If there’s a place that can boast real pub food served in a gourmet style and enough TVs to make an appliance store jealous, it’s Green and Gold.
+Inspired by our men and women in green and gold, it’s often the number-one spot to be whenever our team takes to the field, track, pool or pitch.

-Know other pubs and bars to watch sports not mentioned above?
+Know other pubs, bars or spots that are suited to watching sport?
 Let us know below!